 Program Manager, Peace and Security Program, Network Movement for Justice and Development (NMJD)

 HRAP is a capacity building program that strengthens the skills, knowledge and networks of accomplished human rights defenders.
-When asked about the impact HRAP has had on her work at NMJD, Agnes writes, “I gained a new perspective of how I can promote peace education as an area of conflict transformation.”
+When asked about the impact HRAP has had on her work at NMJD, Tamba writes, “I gained a new perspective of how I can promote peace education as an area of conflict transformation.”
 She writes that her participation in HRAP has helped her successfully mainstream human rights based approaches within NMJD’s programs.

 Advocates attend skill-building courses in a myriad of topics such as developing fundraising and advocacy campaigns.
-Agnes highlights the benefits of these courses on her work at NMJD.
+Tamba highlights the benefits of these courses on her work at NMJD.
 She writes that as a result of these trainings, she successfully developed advocacy strategies as part of NMJD’s chieftaincy reform campaign.

-Concluding on her experience at HRAP in 2006, Agnes writes, “The diverse cultural experience of New York City and the hospitality of the HRAP staff and Columbia University community is something I will always remember fondly.”
+Concluding on her experience at HRAP in 2006, Tamba writes, “The diverse cultural experience of New York City and the hospitality of the HRAP staff and Columbia University community is something I will always remember fondly.”

 —Article composed by Allison Tamer, Program Assistant, June 2013